barrucadu/barrucadu.co.uk/posts/2015-10-04-secure-communications-over-insecure-channels.markdown

 ---
-title: Paper Summary: Secure Communications Over Insecure Channels
+title: "Paper Summary: Secure Communications Over Insecure Channels"
 description: Review of (Merkle 1978), one of the first public-key cryptosystems.
 ---